 When to sell your crypto

 As for deciding when to sell, well, that’s getting into the genre of investment advice (which we can’t really do, sorry).
 We will say, however, that there are many strategies to pick from based on your long-term plans and your portfolio.
 Crypto has been going through a long period of devaluation and corrections lately, intermixed with slight recoveries, though the current boom has further stirred things up.
 Some serious research may be required to decide when the best time to sell is for you.

 Which is the best platform to sell crypto?

-There are many factors which you need to consider when choosing the right exchange to sell your crypto on.
-Rather than going into them here, checkout our extensive guides here:
+There are many factors that you need to consider when choosing the right exchange to sell your crypto on.
+Rather than going into them here, check our extensive guides here: